Aquino de Bragança: Early life

-Professional and political development
+Career

-As a young adult, Aquino de Bragança was in Portuguese East Africa in 1947, there to look for work.
+As a young adult, de Bragança was in Portuguese East Africa in 1947, there to look for work.
 During this time he was confronted with the effects of the Portuguese colonial policy, which exercised a decisive influence on him for the rest of his life.

 Aquino de Bragança moved to Portugal by 1948, where he later met the writer Orlando da Costa, who was also from Goa, and who studied philosophy at the University of Lisbon.
 Here Aquino de Bragança also came across the physician Arménio Ferreira and the Casa dos Estudantes do Império, a centre for students from the African and other colonies of Portugal.

 In 1951, Aquino de Bragança headed for France.
 In Grenoble and Paris, he studied physics.
 In both places, he met students who were aware of the role of Portugal as a colonial power, and had negative and critical positions on the same, including Mário Pinto de Andrade, Frantz Fanon, and Marcelino dos Santos.
 Aquino de Bragança developed at that time a strong political consciousness of the Marxist variety and lived with the hope that the colony of Goa could be independent from Portugal.
 On the basis of his shared ideas with other activists from various Portuguese colonies, he created personal bonds.

 Within such political activists, he developed a Paris-Casablanca Algiers group designated as an informal alliance, as a result of the Confederação das Organizações Nacionalistas das Colonias Portuguesas (CONCP, Conference of Nationalist Organisations of Portuguese Colonie).

 In 1957 Aquino de Bragança emigrated to Rabat in Morocco, to start teaching science.
 There he married his first wife Mariana.
 Both the couple's children were born in Morocco.
 During this time he worked as a journalist and increasingly wrote for the Simon Malley-founded Afrique-Asie magazine in Paris.

 With the consent of King Mohamed V, he started writing for the Moroccan newspaper Al Istiqlal and worked as a private secretary of Mehdi Ben Barka, a Moroccan opposition leader, whom he had met in Paris.

 When the PAIGC and the MPLA in 1961 set up an office of CONCP in Rabat to coordinate the political work of the independence movement of Portuguese colonies, together with the trade unionist and campaigner George Vaz, he represented the Goan People's Party within the new organization.
 His participation in this umbrella organization led to a growing influence in CONCP Secretariat and expanding contacts with leading figures in the liberation movements on the African continent.

 The Bragança family lived until 1962 in Morocco.
 In the same year they moved to Algiers in Algeria.
 During this time he worked under simple conditions and his journalistic activities offered only a modest living.
 He is co-founder of the weekly newspaper Révolution Africaine, and wrote for the daily newspaper El Moudjahid.